gitayam/community-packing-list/LessonsLearned.md

 This document captures key lessons learned during the development and debugging of the Community Packing List Application.
 These insights will help streamline future development and troubleshooting.

 You are a senior developer.
 Identify the best method to accomplish the task with modern and secure code.
+Don't ask if i want to fix it , of course we need to fix it.

 ## Common Issues and Solutions